 Your imagination is really the limit here.
 Most first-time visitors only know about the theme parks, Disney Springs, and the water parks.
 That’s just the surface of what Walt Disney World has to offer.
 There are tours, golf, fishing, nightlife, shopping, fireworks cruises, babysitting, spas, and much more.
 An exhaustive list would ultimately be longer than the rest of this already long blog post!

-Are you visiting Walt Disney World in 2018 or 2019?
+Are you visiting Walt Disney World in 2020 or 2021?
 If you are a Walt Disney World veteran, what tips would you add to this?
 If you’re a first-timer, is there anything else you’d like to know?
-Are you excited to experience Pandora – World of Avatar or Toy Story Land…or will you wait for Star Wars: Galaxy’s Edge to open in Late 2019 before visiting?
+Are you excited to experience the parks upon reopening or will you wait for Walt Disney World’s 50th Anniversary in 2021 before visiting?
 We love hearing from readers, whether it be questions from newbies or tips from seasoned Disney pros with tips of their own to add!